Ultimate magazine theme for WordPress.

 Many people assume that when they retire, Social security it will allow them to cover most or all of their bills.
 In reality, the average senior collects today $ 1,543 per month.

 If you earn on average, and your social security benefits eventually make up the bulk of your retirement income, you could get into trouble.
 Furthermore, just because a typical senior on Social Security receives $ 1,543 a month doesn’t mean that’s what your benefit will look like.
-On the same subject : Why Today’s Retirees Need to Pursue Tax-Minimization Strategies.
+To see also : Festival of the Arts returns with changes – WOODTV.com.
 You may be entitled to a lot more money than that or a lot less.

 Therefore, it is a good idea to get an estimate of your monthly allowance in advance, and you can do this by accessing the Social Security earnings report that is issued to you once a year.
 The closer you get to retirement, the more accurate that estimate will be, but even if you’re in your 30s or 40s, you can use it as a starting point.